Tazaf/ionicitude/v1.0/setLocation().md

 _It's not clear in the Wikitude documentation wether this method should be used for testing purpose (since they use the world "simulated" in the arguments description) or for production purpose.
 Anyway... since Wikitude automatically tracks the device location on a geolocalization-based AR World, you shouldn't need to call this method._

+**Note that after manually sending a location to the AR View, it will stop sending you GPS updates.**

 ## Arguments

 Name|Type|Description